kirezibana/flask-week-1-IP/README.md

 ## User Stories
 As a user:

-* Can create a password locker account with details, a login username and password.
+* I Can create a password locker account with details, a login username and password.
 * I want to store my already existing account credentials in the application.
 * I want to create new account credentials in the application.
 * I want to have the option of putting in a password that I want to use for the new credential account.